artjjs/LearningGit/README.md

    - Do a pull to update your local repo copy to the latest update as of this moment
       - git pull
    - If you have a Commit Conflit, Check what is conflicting and resolve it
+      - The conflict listed the changed file
+         - cat file.txt and review the file it said was in conflict.
+      - now use a modified git command
-      - git status
+         - git checkout --theirs -- file.txt
+            - This allows you to choose if you wanna fight for your edit or choose their edit.
    - Update your github account
       - git push
 7. Couple extra things learned from this first tutorial
    - Show contents of commit
       - git show HEAD or HEAD~1 or HEAD~2 or HEAD~ect...
-   - Search for text
+   - Search for text in the entire working tree
          - git grep hello
+      - you can even look in a specific commit
+         - git grep hello HEAD~1